High School Counselors

 The personal statement is an opportunity for us to get to know the student as an individual, not just a set of test scores and grades.
 We encourage students to use this essay as a way to tell their story and how they would fit in the Loyola community.

 Loyola offers as many scholarships as there are students.
-For freshman and transfer students, scholarships are based on outstanding academic achievement, competitive test scores and significant community involvement.
+For freshman and transfer students, scholarships are based on outstanding academic achievement and significant community involvement.
 Learn more about a variety of tools for your students to finance their education.

 College of Music and Media Audition Dates